Join us Wednesday, December 3rd, 8:00 pm CST for our next AM2...

 Enrollment in the AM2 program is open to students residing in the United States and other countries.
 At this time, however, individuals residing in certain parts of the United States are not eligible for admission: Alabama, Arkansas, Delaware, Kentucky, Maryland, Oregon, Washington (state) and Wisconsin.

-The application deadlines for the AM2 program are July 1 (Fall) and December 1 (Spring) and May 1 (Summer).
+The application deadlines for the AM2 program are December 1 (to start in Spring Semester) and May 1 (to start in Summer Semester).

 We strongly urge applicants to submit all required materials at least 2-4 weeks in advance of the deadline; this allows enough time for the Admission Committee to complete the review process and notify accepted students so they can make travel arrangements for the required on-campus orientation.